Briefings Topics About Subscribe

-← Back to Blog
+← Back to Briefings

-Why Most EHR-Integrated AI Tools Fail at the Point of Care — And What Actually Works
+Why Most EHR-Integrated AI Tools Fail at the Point of Care, and What Actually Works

 Clinicians in AI-enabled health systems are receiving up to 200 alerts per day.
 They override 96% of them.
 The problem isn't the AI.
 It's the integration strategy.

-Why Most EHR-Integrated AI Tools Fail at the Point of Care — And What Actually Works
+Why Most EHR-Integrated AI Tools Fail at the Point of Care, and What Actually Works

 The problem isn’t the AI.
 It’s the integration strategy.